gawashburn/endgame/crates/endgame_ludic/README.md

 Todo:

-* Extend `game::State` with an optional method for producing a set of game states along with isomorphisms betwen them and the current state.
+* Extend `game::State` with an optional method for producing a set of game states along with isomorphisms between them and the current state.
 This would be useful in search space reduction in the case that there are various symmetries in the game that could be exploited.
+* Add additional primitive `Strategy`s.
 * Consider adding game combinators.
 Such as parallel or sequential composition of games.
 While perhaps an interesting exercise, whether these would be of general utility beyond computational game theory is questionable.